andreabenini/mdmt/README.md

 (`brew install wkhtmltopdf`)

 # Usage
-See [doc/README.md](doc/README.md) and keep it as a User's manual or a reference for your needs, examples are supplied as well.
+Few live [examples](doc/examples.md) are provided in the user manual as a reference for your needs.